wp-plugins/very-simple-google-maps/readme.txt

 == Changelog ==

+= 2.0 =
+First public and stable version.

+= 2.2 =
-Version 2.2 adds the word "street" to the description so usage is more clear.
+Add the word "street" to the description so usage is more clear.

-Version 2.0 is the first public and stable version.
+= 2.3 =
+Update for WP 3.7